-KIIT International School is honoured to announce Mr. Manav Gupta as the ‘School’s Brand Ambassador for Sustainable Development‘.
+KIIT International School is honoured to announce Mr. Manav Gupta as the ‘School’s Brand Ambassador for Art and Sustainable Development‘.
 Mr Gupta is an iconic Indian contemporary artist and a true visionary who has worked consistently towards the betterment of the environment.

 Awarded exceptional leader of excellence and credited to have created the six most revolutionary solo art shows of this decade on Indian soil, he is recognized by Ministry of External Affairs’ Public Diplomacy as ‘ambassador of India’s soft power’, and is the only artist to be invited by Environment Ministry to create one-minute-films on climate change.